 If you spend most nights comfortably on your back, these mattresses may work for you:

 The Leesa mattress is a three-layer foam mattress that gives back sleepers the medium-firm mattress feel and support they need for a great night’s sleep.
 It comprises a 2” layer of latex Avena foam on the top, 2” of memory foam, and 6” of dense support foam.

 This construction is durable and provides for excellent airflow, meaning that you won’t be sweating after an hour lying in bed.

-Even without sheets on it, the Leesa mattress is an eye-catcher with beautiful design.
+Even without sheets on it, the Leesa mattress is an eye-catcher with a beautiful design.
 If you’re a back sleeper, this should be the first bed you check out.

 Read our Leesa review here.

 Loom & Leaf

 Saatva is an up-and-coming direct-to-consumer mattress manufacturer that’s gained a devoted following from their top-quality products and excellent customer service.

 The Loom & Leaf is their memory foam premium mattress, and it delivers some luxury-quality features at a fraction of the price of a standard luxury mattress.

 It’s a multi-layered memory foam mattress that features plant-based memory foam along with medical-grade cooling gel to stop you from overheating.